 Before paying an insurance claim, generally we review the loan and servicing files to determine the appropriateness of the claim amount.
 When reviewing the files, we may determine that we have the right to rescind coverage or deny a claim on the loan (both referred to herein as "rescissions").
 In addition, our insurance policies generally provide that we can reduce a claim if the servicer did not comply with its obligations under our insurance policy (such reduction referred to as a "curtailment").
-In recent years, an immaterial percentage of claims received have been resolved by rescissions.
-In the first half of 2022 and in 2021, curtailments reduced our average claim paid by approximately 5.3% and 4.4%, The COVID-19 related foreclosure moratoriums and respectively. forbearance plans decreased our claims paid activity beginning in the second quarter of 2020.
-It is difficult to predict the level of curtailments once foreclosure activity returns to a more typical level.
-Our loss reserving methodology incorporates our estimates of future rescissions, curtailments, and reversals of rescissions and curtailments.
-A variance between ultimate actual rescission, curtailment and reversal rates and our estimates, as a result of the outcome of litigation, settlements or other factors, could materially affect our losses.

 When the insured disputes our right to rescind coverage or curtail claims, we generally engage in discussions in an attempt to settle the dispute.
 If we are unable to reach a settlement, the outcome of a dispute ultimately may be determined by legal proceedings.
 Under ASC 450-20, until a loss associated with settlement discussions or legal proceedings becomes probable and can be reasonably estimated, we consider our claim payment or rescission resolved for financial reporting purposes and do not accrue an estimated loss.
 When we determine that a loss is probable and can be reasonably estimated, we record our best estimate of our probable loss.
 In those cases, until settlement negotiations or legal proceedings are concluded (including the receipt of any necessary GSE approvals), it is possible that we will record an additional loss.

-We are monitoring litigation that involves refunds of mortgage insurance premiums under the Homeowners Protection Act.
-In one case, we expect to be named as a third-party defendant.
+We have been named as a third-party defendant in a lawsuit that involves refunds of mortgage insurance premiums under the Homeowners Protection Act.
+We are monitoring litigation addressing similar issues in which we have not been named a defendant.
 We are unable to assess the potential impact of any such litigation at this time.

 In addition, from time to time, we are involved in other disputes and legal proceedings in the ordinary course of business.
 In our opinion, based on the facts known at this time, the ultimate resolution of these ordinary course disputes and legal proceedings will not have a material adverse effect on our financial position or results of operations.